 The British Museum in London is one of the most famous museums in the world, with a collection of 8 million objects.
 More than 6 million visitors a year flock to the site in Bloomsbury to explore its varied exhibitions.

-The museum opened on 15 January, 1759.
-It was housed in a seventeenth-century mansion called Montague House that once stood on the current site.
-An Act of Parliament established the museum five years earlier, after Sir Hans Sloane bequeathed his extensive collection of more than 71,000 objects to the nation.
+The museum opened on 15 January 1759.
+It was housed in a 17th century mansion called Montague House that once stood on the current site.
+An Act of Parliament established the museum 5 years earlier, after Sir Hans Sloane bequeathed his extensive collection of more than 71,000 objects to the nation.

 Sloane’s founding collection consisted largely of books and manuscripts, with some natural specimens and antiquities.
 The collection was expanded by explorers including James Cook, who brought back objects from their travels around the globe.